 The idea was cooked up by Raab’s campaign team, who invited Hancock to add his signature on Tuesday shortly before the pledge was announced.
 But in a textbook case of Westminster chicanery, none of the other candidates was asked if they wanted to take part, leaving them looking as if they had declined to do so.

-In the first blue-on-blue clashes of the contest, Michael Gove is under pressure to clarify his position on a no-deal Brexit after he failed to commit to taking the UK out of the EU on October 31.
-The no-deal question has become a frontline in the battle for Number 10.
+In the first blue-on-blue clashes of the contest, Gove is under pressure to clarify his position on a no-deal Brexit after he failed to commit to taking the UK out of the EU on Oct.
+31. The no-deal question has become a frontline in the battle for Number 10.